I5UCC/VRC-ASL_Gestures/README.md

 This Repository has different gesture controllers that can be used, dependent on the controller you use:
 - Index Controller with ![VRCThumbParams-MOD](https://github.com/benaclejames/VRCThumbParams) (Might need to build the dll yourself)<br/>
-- Index Controller without any mods
+- Index Controller without any mods (Left/Right Hand Dominant versions available).
-- Oculus Touch Controllers (or any other controller) Left/Right Hand Dominant versions available.
+- Oculus Touch Controllers (Left/Right Hand Dominant versions available).

 ### ***Only people who have your avatar shown or Custom animations enabled in Safety-settings are able to see the additional signs.***<br/>
 ### ***The use of this requires basic unity and VRCSDK3 knowledge to modify and upload a VRChat 3.0 Avatar.
 The animations used in this Gesture Controller are made with Pandaa's base, but should work with basically any Avatar but might require small adjustments.***